After months of cooler weather and sheltering indoors, summer is finally here!

 How Swim Lessons Save Lives

-While drowning prevention requires multiple layers of protection, studies have shown formal swimming lessons can reduce the risk of drowning by 88% for children as young as one year-old.
+While drowning prevention requires multiple layers of protection, studies have shown formal swim lessons can reduce the risk of drowning by 88% for children as young as one year-old.

 Despite the data, learn-to-swim facilities remain closed in some parts of the country.